 The focus of study abroad programs can vary depending on your goals and the amount of time spent overseas.
 Furthermore, these programs can either be sponsored by your school or run by other organizations.
 The choice of program depends on your school, your goals, and your budget.
 If you use the Post-9/11 GI Bill, as many veterans do during their undergraduate studies, you may be able to pay for a school-run study abroad program.

-For me, it came down to a choice between Amideast [editor’s note: link non-functional as of 24 June 2019] and CIEE.
-These are both non-profits which offer educational exchanges.
+For me, it came down to a choice between Amideast [editor’s note: link non-functional as of July 7, 2021] and CIEE.
+These are both non-profits that offer educational exchanges.
 Amideast is focused primarily on the Middle East while CIEE runs programs all over the world.
 I found the application process at Amideast too difficult for a simple Marine Infantryman like myself, so I chose CIEE instead.
 I’m glad I did.

 The Foundation for Global Scholars offers scholarships each year to young global scholars.